 When planning to jet off overseas, the most important document we require for ourselves is a passport.
-When you’re taking your pet with you on a long-haul flight, there are certain documents they also require to allow them to travel overseas, just like you legally.
+When taking your pet with you on a long-haul flight, there are certain documents they also need to allow them to travel overseas, just like you legally.

-If you’re planning an overseas trip and are taking your dog or cat with you, what’s actually required?
-We’ll show you the documents included in a pet passport USA, how you can get them, and why they’re so important to have as a responsible pet owner.
+If you’re planning an overseas trip and are taking your dog or cat with you, what’s required?
+We’ll show you the documents included in a pet passport USA, how you can get them, and why they’re so essential for a responsible pet owner.

 What Is A Pet Passport?

-Depending on the country you’re from, the definition of a pet passport could differ slightly.
+The definition of a pet passport could differ slightly depending on the country you’re from.
 An EU pet passport for those in European countries will cover them for life, so you only need to apply for it once.
 Additional documents you need for travel in Europe and other areas may include:

 - Documentation of ownership: The Declaration of Non-Commercial Transport is a signed declaration that states you are not selling or giving away the pet, and it is yours